volkansevim/alpha-CENTAURI/README.md

 * *irregularHORs.fa**: Irregular HORs.
 * **no_HOR_reads.fa**: Reads that contain monomeric sequences but no detectable HOR.
 * **too_short_reads.fa**: Reads that are too short to be considered for analysis.
 Default threshold is 2Kbases.
+* **inversions.fa**: Reads that contain an inversion.

 * **regularHORs_pattern.txt**: Symbolic repeat pattern on each regular HOR, e.g., ABCDABCDABCD.
 Follows the same order as BASE_regularHORs.fa.
-* **regularHORs_pattern.txt**: Symbolic repeat pattern on each irregular HOR.
+* **irregularHORs_pattern.txt**: Symbolic repeat pattern on each irregular HOR.
 Not meaningful for irregularities caused by non-monomeric insertions.
+* **inversions_pattern.txt**: Symbolic repeat pattern on each regular HOR, e.g., ABCDABCDABCD.
+Follows the same order as BASE_regularHORs.fa.

 * **stats.txt**: HOR statistics on reads.
 See below for detailed description.

 **Read ID format in regularHORs and irregularHORs.fa:**